JesusGPriego/JavaScript-Learning/README.md

 Simple app that display an hypothetic user card with some user data such as photo, job and so on.
 This content changes dinamically as the user click on the buttons.

+# Navbar

+Simple navbar toggle example using JS, by adding or removing class to the element so it can be shown or hidden.